 ABOUT OUR FOUNDER: Daniel Atz recovered Luxembourg citizenship in 2014.
 Daniel has been repeatedly featured on Luxembourg national television station RTL for stories relating to his dual citizenship.
 Originally from Omaha, Nebraska, Daniel studied European Business Law at the École Supérieure du Commerce Extérieur (Superior School for Foreign Trade) in Paris, France.
 Daniel is a fluent French, Portuguese, and Mandarin speaker.
-Before founding LuxCitizenship, Daniel worked for the Belgian-American Chamber of Commerce bringing Belgian small businesses to setup and grow in the United States.
+Before LuxCitizenship, Daniel worked for the Belgian-American Chamber of Commerce bringing Belgian small businesses to setup and grow in the United States.
 Daniel is very active with the European-American Chambers of Commerce in New York and business exchange between the USA, Belgium, and Luxembourg.
 Daniel recently proposed and helped to launch the first Luxembourg government-supported Startup Accelerator in the USA, the BeNeLux Catalyst.

 Luxembourg citizenship opens the doors to a life in one of the world’s most developed, multilingual countries.
 Moreover, Luxembourg citizenship also allows those in possession of their passport to study, work, and freely reside in all 27 countries of the European Union without a visa.

 For our purposes, nationality and citizenship are the same things.
 The United States and some other English speaking countries refer to the people living in their countries as “citizens,” while many countries in the world instead use the term “national.”
 In the press, you might hear about a “United States citizen” and a “French national”.
 These terms mean the same thing, “a person.”
 So, “nationality” and “citizenship” are also in fact the same thing.
 Because our website is in English, we use the term citizenship.
 The Government in Luxembourg prefers the term “nationality”.